 Chondroitin is known to help joints by maintaining hydration, allowing strong lubrication and shock absorption from the joint’s sponge-like cartilage, helping to prevent injuries.
 It also promotes collagen production, a building block of healthy joints, and helps cartilage to repair and grow.

 So, glucosamine and chondroitin are good for the heart and can also help with inflammation and joint pain.
-Stronger joints and stronger heart… the basics of any training and running programme, and a must when considering the best joint Supplements for runners.
+Stronger joints and a stronger heart… the basics of any training and running programme, and a must when considering the best joint Supplements for runners.

 MSM – Methylsulfonylmethane